alecthomas/entityx/README.md

 - There can be more than one subscriber for an event; each one will be called.
 - Event objects are destroyed after delivery, so references should not be retained.
+- A single class can receive any number of types of events by implementing a ``receive(const EventType &)`` method for each event type.
+- Any class implementing `Receiver` can receive events, but typical usage is to make `System`s also be `Receiver`s.

 ### Manager (tying it all together)